isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/shn-electronic-monitoring-device.md

 third_nav_title: Info on Stay Home Notice
 ---

-An Electronic Monitoring Device (“device”) will be issued to travellers above 12 and are serving their Stay-Home Notice (SHN) outside an SHN-Dedicated Facility (SDF).
-It is used solely to detect travellers who have illegally left their SHN accommodation before the completion of SHN.

-Your personal privacy is protected while using these devices.
-The device does not have any audio or video recording capabilities.
+### Setup and Usage

+Some travellers may be asked to utilise an Electronic Monitoring Device (EMD) from the Immigration and Checkpoints Authority (ICA) during their Stay Home Notice (SHN) period to ensure compliance.
+The EMD includes a paired gateway device and wristband that travellers must wear throughout the SHN period (image below).
+To use the EMD, travellers must also download the StayHome@SG mobile application.

+<img src="/images/ica-wristband.jpg" style="width:auto; height:auto;">

+Using Bluetooth signals, the EMD will alert the relevant authorities to errant travellers who leave their declared SHN accommodation before the end of the SHN period.
+As such, travellers should ensure that their EMD is properly set up.
+Travellers should refer to <a href="https://www.ica.gov.sg/docs/default-source/ica/covid-19/stayhomesg-user-setup-guide.pdf" target="_blank">this guide</a>, <a href="https://www.youtube.com/watch?v=zKhawlenncA" target="_blank">video</a>, <a href="/images/stayhomesg-infographics-1.png" target="_blank">infographic</a> or <a href="https://www.ica.gov.sg/docs/default-source/ica/covid-19/stay@homesg-faqs.pdf" target="_blank">FAQ</a>, for set up instructions.

+All EMDs issued by ICA are not equipped with audio or video recording capabilities – personal privacy is therefore protected.
 All location data is transmitted via end-to-end encryption and can only be accessed by authorised government officials for investigation.

-### Setup and Usage of the Device

-<img src="/images/ica-wristband.jpg" style="width:auto; height:auto;">

-The wristband device uses an app (StayHome@SG) and a “gateway” device that must be plugged into a power socket at the place of residence.
-It uses Bluetooth signals and alerts the authorities if the distance between the wristband and gateway at home is beyond a pre-defined range but cannot relay the exact current location of its wearer.
-You may wish to refer to the <b>User Setup Guide</b> <a href="https://www.ica.gov.sg/docs/default-source/ica/covid-19/stayhomesg-user-setup-guide.pdf">here</a> and <b>Frequently Asked Questions on the StayHome@SG app</b> <a href="https://www.ica.gov.sg/docs/default-source/ica/covid-19/stay@homesg-faqs.pdf">here</a>. <br/><br/>
-Watch the video for the <a href="https://www.youtube.com/watch?v=zKhawlenncA">StayHome@SG Setup Guide</a> or refer to this <a href="/images/stayhomesg-infographics-1.png">infographic</a> for more information on ICA’s wristband device.
-You may also click [here](https://www.ica.gov.sg/news-and-publications/media-releases/media-release/all-incoming-travellers-including-returning-residents-long-term-pass-holders-work-pass-holders-and-their-dependants-serving-their-stay-home-notice-outside-of-dedicated-facilities-to-don-electronic-monitoring-device)  for ICA’s news release on the wristband device.

 <!--<table>
   <thead>